Equine Viral Arteritis (EVA)

 Vaccination Schedule for Foals: The manufacturer does not recommend the use of the MLV vaccine in foals less than six weeks of age unless under circumstances of high risk of natural exposure to infection.

-Male foals (colts), especially in EAV-endemic breeds, should be vaccinated between 6-12 months of age to protect against the risk of their becoming carriers later in life.
+Male foals (colts), especially in EAV-endemic breeds, should be vaccinated between 6-12 months of age to protect against the risk of them becoming carriers later in life.
 Colts should be confirmed seronegative for antibodies to EAV prior to vaccination as described above and kept isolated for three weeks following vaccination.
 Because foals of EAV-seropositive mares can carry colostral derived antibodies for up to six months, testing and vaccination should not be performed prior to six months of age.
 Colt foals should be vaccinated annually in accordance with the manufacturer’s recommendations.

 Outbreak mitigation: For the non-breeding population, vaccination is an effective strategy in containing outbreaks, particularly in closely congregated groups of horses where isolation may be problematic.
 Serologic testing, as described above, should be performed on intact males and females that may be intended for future breeding purposes and/or export.